 - vouchers are exempt of income and payroll taxes

-Last October, parliament passed legislation authored by Andrej Danko’s junior coalition party SNS.
+Last October, parliament passed legislation authored by Andrej Danko’s junior coalition party, the Slovak National Party (SNS).
 The legislation slashes VAT on accommodation services from 20 to 10 percent along with introducing recreational vouchers.
 Both measures are effective as of January 1, 2019, the first idea of vouchers dating back to 2009.
 The aim of the measures is to increase demand for accommodation services in Slovakia and thus propel the development of Slovak tourism further.

 “The key benefit of recreational vouchers is to enable low-income citizens at least one holiday per year,” said Karolína Ducká, spokesperson of the Transport Ministry, which oversees the tourism sector.
-“Thanks to the 55-percent participation of the employer, voucher holders have the tendency to make use of related services during their holidays to a much greater extent, as if they covered the entire holiday themselves.”
+“Thanks to the 55-percent participation of the employer, voucher holders have the tendency to make use of related services during their holidays to a much greater extent than if they covered the entire holiday themselves.”

 Another benefit is the change of Slovak consumer behaviour in terms of holidays spent in their home country.